 Looking For Peace Of Mind When Storing Firearms?

 Gun safes are used to keep weapons away and protected from anyone the owner doesn’t want accessing them, while still allowing quick access in case of emergency.
-Some can take protection a step further and are fire rated in order to not only protect weapons from theft but damage from heat as well.
+Some can take protection a step further and are fire rated safes as well in order to not only protect weapons from theft but damage from heat too.

 Basic Gun Safe Features To Consider